 Best Plumbing Schools in Maryland

 If you want to start a plumbing career in Maryland, the best first step is getting the right training.
-In this state, you'll need skills, in-class learning, and hands-on experience before you can qualify for licensing.
-Choosing a strong plumbing school or apprenticeship program will set you up for success.
+In this state, you’ll need skills, in-class learning, and hands-on experience before you can qualify for licensing.
+Choosing a strong plumbing school or apprenticeship program will help you compare options.

 In Maryland, the Maryland Board of Plumbing regulates licenses for plumbers and gas fitters.
 There are three main licensing levels: apprentice, journeyman, and master plumber.